tapyu/generic-prog-lang-lessons/README.md

 In interpreted programming languages, the source code is typically translated into an intermediate representation known as bytecode.
 The bytecode is a lower-level, platform-independent representation of the source code.
 This bytecode is then interpreted by a runtime environment or virtual machine, which executes the program.

 - **Source Code**: The programmer writes source code in a high-level programming language.
-- **Bytecode generation**: The source code is translated into an intermediate bytecode by a compiler or interpreter.
-Interpreted programming languages may have a compiler, but it plays a different role: this compiler is responsible for translating the high-level source code into an intermediate representation (bytecode), which is not specific to any particular machine architecture, whereas a compiler usually converts the source code into machine code in AOT-compiled programming languages.
+- **Bytecode generation**: The source code is translated into an intermediate representation (often bytecode) by interpreter at runtime.
-- **Execution**: The bytecode is interpreted and executed by a runtime environment or virtual machine.
+- **Execution**: The bytecode is interpreted and executed within a runtime environment or virtual machine.
 The interpreter reads and executes the instructions in the bytecode line-by-line.

 Key aspects of interpreted programming languages